Sliding Door vs Swing Door – Which Is Better for Your Building?

 Accessibility & User Experience

-Swing doors can be automated too, but they often require push-button access or external triggers, which may not be as seamless.
+While swing doors can be automated, they often require push buttons or manual triggers, which aren't as fluid.

 Energy Efficiency & Safety